Expat Brazil

 Real Estate

-For people looking to invest in Brazil, it is important to note that although contracts are generally acknowledged, it can take a long time to create a business in order to invest in real estate.
-If there is a legal dispute, the property in question can be tied up for years in the court.
-In addition, economic and political influence can alter certain decisions.
+It can take a long time to create a real estate investment business.
+Contracts are generally acknowledged, but if a legal dispute arises, the property in question can be tied up in court for years.
+In addition, economic and political influence can sway the courts’ decisions.

-For leasing and renting homes, villas, apartments and condos, it is usually a very simple process.
-Most leases are for two to three years and the total amount is usually requested before hand.
-In addition, this may include a security deposit for the property.
-Most properties are relatively affordable including property near the most popular destinations.
+Leasing/renting homes, villas, apartments, and condos is usually a very simple process.
+The duration of most leases is two to three years, and the total rent amount is usually requested before hand (this may include a security deposit).
+Most properties, including property near the most popular destinations, are relatively affordable.
 For instance, villas in top areas can cost as low as $1,000 per month.
-Apartments in the city are much more affordable; expect to pay several hundred dollars per month to live in an apartment or condo that is targeted to expats or long term tourists.
+Apartments in the city are much more affordable.
+Apartments/condos built specifically to be rented to tourists/expats cost several hundred dollars per month.

 Shopping

-In parts of Brazil, there is plenty of shopping available.
-For instance, most of the main cities have plenty of markets, supermarkets and large western style shopping malls.
-While Brazil has some of the poorest people in the world, there are also plenty of citizens, tourists and expats that have enough money to sustain lots of luxury and moderate priced shops.
+Most of the main cities have many markets, supermarkets, and large western-style shopping malls.
+Even though Brazil has some of the poorest people in the world, many of its citizens, tourists, and expats have enough money to sustain a luxurious lifestyle.

-In major cities that cater to tourists such as Rio de Janeiro and San Paulo, there are plenty of night clubs, bars and restaurants.
-Brazilian food is extremely tasty and the mix of culture, music and people make Brazil one of the top destinations on earth.
+Cities such as Rio de Janeiro and Sao Paulo have enough night clubs, bars, and restaurants to satisfy any outgoing tourist or expat.
+Brazil’s delicious food, mix of culture, music, and people make it one of the top destinations on earth.

 Cost of Living

-One of the reasons that Brazil draws expats is due to the very affordable cost of living.
-The cost of living in Brazil is extremely low.
-Expats can enjoy an extremely comfortable life in Brazil with much less salary than in the states.
-With $1,000 per month, you can live very well which includes a decent place to live, quality food and entertainment and pay for all your necessities such as water, electricity and satellite TV.
+Many expats are attracted to Brazil’s affordable cost of living.
+Expats can live quite comfortably in Brazil on far less than they could in the states. $1,000 per month can pay for a decent place to live, high quality food, entertainment, and pay for utilities such as water, electricity and satellite TV.

 A car in Brazil usually costs about $6,000 and gas is about $3 per gallon.
 However, public transportation is extremely cheap.
 Taxis in certain areas are cheap as well.
-If you are looking to even live on less, you can venture out to the smaller towns and villages.
-While conveniences are found few and far between, if you are looking for adventure, your money can last for a much longer period of time.
+Expats who want to live on even less can venture out to the smaller towns and villages.
+While conveniences are few and far between, there is far more adventure and money lasts much longer outside the city.

 Web Sites for Expats in Brazil